 Americans have long relied on their moral compasses being finely tuned to discern good from evil, and it’s done amazing things for our nation, especially in the last 20 years.
 But that compass has a tragic flaw: it cannot work unless (R) or (D) appear immediately beside the candidate on the ballot.
 Without those identifiers, it’s impossible to tell a person’s character, what they believe in, or even if they’re literally Hitler or not.

-“We’ve tried everything to fix it,” said computer scientist Mark Mazie, who has described the problems as ‘just downright crazy.’
+“We’ve tried everything to fix it,” said computer scientist Mark Mazie, who has described the problems as ‘well, just downright crazy.’
 “None of the changes will stick, but we’ve got to solve this Star-Belly problem, and solve it right quick!
 We’ve changed colors; we’ve tried red, we’ve tried blue, but it still just says Star-Belly, we don’t know what to do!”

 An independent contractor has been hired to fix what the United States cannot; his name is Sylvester McMonkey McBean, and he drives a Rolls Royce that he keeps squeaky clean.
 He has made a promise to Americans here and worldwide, and we all look to his work with hope and great pride: